pipefy/pipefy_message/README.md

 ### Development - Test

+Run `make help` to see a list of all Make targets to help in common development activities.

 To test changes without installing this dependency on your application, on your terminal go to the project root and execute:

 > **:information_source: Environment Variables info.**
->> ENABLE_AWS_CLIENT_CONFIG is used to allow us to connect in the localstack service instead AWS
+>> ENABLE_AWS_CLIENT_CONFIG allows connection to localstack in lieu of AWS
 >
->> ASYNC_APP_ENV is used to specify the environment and handle some actions/adjustments on each one like protocol, queue name, and so on
+>> ASYNC_APP_ENV specifies the current environment (staging|development)

 ```shell
   export ENABLE_AWS_CLIENT_CONFIG="true"